rmosolgo/linked-list-as-ruby-ext/README.md

 ### Bugs

-About 1 in 3 test runs crash during shutdown.
-It's gotta be something in GC, but I don't understand what it is ...
+About 1 in 3 test runs crash during GC, but I don't understand why.

 ```
 # Running: